Skip to main content

 About

-The Lightkeeper is a single player action game with a horror theme.
+The Lightkeeper is a single player simulation game with horror, mystery and thriller themes.
 It was developed by Darkphobia Games and was released on September 7, 2025.
 It received mostly positive reviews from players.

 The Lightkeeper is a psychological horror game set in the atmospheric and heavy ambiance of the 1920s.
 Alone on a remote island, you're tasked with keeping a lighthouse.
 But the horrific events that claimed the lives of previous keepers still whisper through the air.
 Each day, the line between reality and delusion fades and something in the dark is waiting for the last keeper